Cleaning, Picking, and Carding the Wool

 The sheep are sheared in the spring, and their fleeces are skirted and sorted.
 “Skirting” removes any low-quality or especially dirty wool.

-Then I hand-process most of the fiber to various stages, since buyers desire different things : some want their wool only washed, some washed/picked/carded, and some want it already handspun into yarn.
-Dyeing the wool offers even more varieties.
+Then I hand-process most of the fiber to various stages, since buyers desire different things : some want the wool washed/picked/carded, and some want it already handspun into yarn.
+Some want wool ready for needle-felting.
+Some prefer natural colors, some want dyed.
 My Etsy shop has all the current available options.

 For cleaning the wool, I first soak the fleece overnight in cool water.
 Then it is rinsed 2-3 more times until the water is fairly clear.